 As the DeFi market grows stronger and more valuable, it becomes the perfect target for scammers and con artists.
 The temptation to corrupt oracles is too big even for seasoned hackers to resist.

 On the other hand, there is no way of proving that an oracle cannot be corrupted.
-Instead of waiting for a trillion-worth market to crash, certain mechanisms can replace oracles and ensure smart contract-based DeFi applications.
+So instead of waiting for a trillion-worth market to crash, certain mechanisms can replace oracles and ensure smart contract-based DeFi applications.
 The solution may come from UMA’s Data Verification Mechanism (DVM).

 How UMA came up with the DVM